 The fourth chapter of the Book of Zechariah reveals that there was, at the time of Zechariah, one lampstand; two olive trees, but one lampstand.
 The second lampstand, the Church of Christ, had not been created as yet.

 However, during the Church Age the second lampstand, the Body of Christ, has been created.
 There were seven lampstands symbolizing the “seven churches which are in Asia.”
 The one lampstand, the second lampstand of Revelation, Chapter 11, portrays the warlike remnant that has been and is now being drawn from the “seven churches.”
 This is our understanding.

-We see two olive trees, the number two speaking of the power of the Holy Spirit to bear witness ("In the mouth of two or three witnesses shall every word be established"; "ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me").
+We see two olive trees, the number two speaking of the power of the Holy Spirit to bear witness (“In the mouth of two or three witnesses every word shall be established”; “you shall receive power after the Holy Spirit has come on you, and you shall be witnesses to me”).
 In addition to the two olive trees of Zechariah, Chapter Four there now are two lampstands.